 Through ND filters integrated into the camera system, users can obtain real-time images of fibers during the splicing/tapering process (see the images to the right).
 This advanced imaging feature provides instant feedback on splice/taper quality, allowing users to quickly develop processes and optimize parameters for their application.

 Options and Accessories

 Several optional add-ons are available for these systems to enable specialized applications.
 The GPXWCS Liquid Cooling System helps cool the furnace assembly when the filaments are used for extended heating times and is recommended for customers interested in creating long fiber tapers.
 It comes included with the high-power GPX3850 and can be purchased as an add-on for the GPX3800.
 Multi-fiber holder bottom inserts are used when fabricating couplers or combiners and are designed to hold two or three fibers in close proximity during heating.
 Thorlabs also offers a Fiber Taper Software Add-On and Taper Handling Fixtures (sold below), which include software application files and fixture upgrades that enable high repeatability when fabricating and handling microtapers, nanotapers, fused fiber couplers, or wavelength division multiplexers.
 The software add-on and fixtures can be purchased separately or together as a kit.
+We also offer the GPXCFXL Fixture that supports the positioning of fiber bundles during combiner fabrication.
 The GPXL1 Gooseneck Light is available for end-view illumination of the fiber or for general lighting during alignment.
 It can be mounted to the left or right side of the workstation.